hendrikvanantwerpen/amd-mode.el/README.md

 ---------

  * Have a quick way to jump to a known package's root folder when selecting a file.
  * Handle global and local package definitions in a smart way.
+The problem is that package definitions are not just global or buffer local.
+They actually correspond to dependencies and are maybe best defined on a package level.
+We could keep them in a hash/alist by package(directory).
+We could even check/update the package file if we start using a new dependency, although parsing JSON might be required to do this reliably.

 See also
 --------